 What to Do If You Don’t Recognize the Charge

 - Review your email and physical mail.
-Search your inbox for messages from Humana (check spam and promotions folders).
-Look for enrollment confirmations, policy ID cards, welcome packets, or explanation of benefits (EOB) documents.
-Humana sends these during enrollment and after the first premium payment.
+Search your inbox for messages from Humana, including spam and promotions folders.
+Search for terms like “Humana,” “welcome to your plan,” “member ID,” and “explanation of benefits.”
+Check physical mail for policy ID cards, welcome packets, or EOB (Explanation of Benefits) documents.

 - Call Humana directly at 866-537-0232.
-Provide the reference number from your statement (e.g., 300764859).
-A Humana representative can confirm whether a policy is linked to your credit card number and identify who enrolled.
+Provide the reference number from your statement (e.g., 300764859) and the last four digits of the card that was charged.
+A Humana representative can confirm whether a policy is linked to your credit card number and identify the enrolled individual.

 - Contact your credit card issuer.
 If Humana confirms no policy exists on your card — or you cannot reach them — call the number on the back of your credit card.
-Initiate a formal dispute under the FCBA.
-You have 60 days from the statement date to file a written dispute.
+Initiate a formal dispute under the Fair Credit Billing Act.
+You have 60 days from the statement date to file a written billing error notice.

 - Request a new card number.
 If the charge is truly unauthorized, ask your card issuer to cancel your current card and issue a replacement with a new number.
-This prevents additional fraudulent charges.
+This prevents additional fraudulent charges from being processed on the compromised card.

 - Monitor your credit reports.
-Check your reports at AnnualCreditReport.com (the only federally authorized source for free annual reports from all three bureaus) for any suspicious new accounts or inquiries you do not recognize.
+Check your reports at AnnualCreditReport.com — the only federally authorized source for free annual credit reports from Equifax, Experian, and TransUnion — for any suspicious new accounts, inquiries, or address changes you do not recognize.

-A critical misconception: Many people believe that disputing a credit card charge automatically cancels the underlying insurance policy.
-It does not.
-Even if your card issuer reverses the charge, Humana may consider your premium unpaid and eventually terminate your coverage for non-payment — potentially during a period when you need it most.
-If you want to keep your policy but simply change the payment method, contact Humana first and update your billing information before disputing anything.
+A critical misconception many people have: disputing a credit card charge does not automatically cancel the underlying insurance policy.
+Even if your card issuer reverses the charge, Humana may classify your premium as unpaid and eventually terminate your coverage for non-payment — potentially during a period when you or a family member needs medical care.
+If you want to keep your policy but simply change the payment method, contact Humana first and update your billing information before disputing anything with your bank.

-If you still cannot resolve the issue, file a complaint with the CFPB or your state’s department of insurance.
-Both agencies investigate billing disputes involving insurance companies.
-For walkthroughs of similar unrecognized charges, our guide to unrecognized Cotflt charges on credit card covers the same verification and dispute process.
+If you still cannot resolve the issue after following these steps, file a formal complaint with the CFPB online complaint portal or your state’s department of insurance.
+Both agencies investigate billing disputes involving insurance companies and have the authority to compel a response.
+For detailed walkthroughs of similar unrecognized charges, our guide to unrecognized Cotflt charges on credit card covers the same verification and dispute process step by step.

 How to Cancel or Stop HUM COMPBEN E MER Charges